newaetech/chipshouter-picoemp/hardware/README.md

 * J1: 142-0701-801

 NOTES:
-* Q2 is IGBQ, 500V+ rating.
-Watch sub here as gate charge may be different which will affect drive waveform.
-In theory you can use a MOSFET instead too.
+* Q2 is IGBT, 500V+ rating in TO-252 ('DPAK').
+Watch a sub here as gate charge may be different which will affect drive waveform.
+In theory you can use a MOSFET instead too (pinout "should" be compatable).
 * Q3/Q4 are logic level N-Channel MOSFETs, I use higher voltage rating ones due to potential for inductive kick.
-  Watch the turn-on voltage, don't just rely on "logic level".
+  Watch the gate turn-on voltage, don't just rely on "logic level".
 Sub a lower Vds rating FET if required.
-  *WARNING*: These MOSFETs seem to be surprisingly hard to source.
+  *WARNING*: These MOSFETs seem to be surprisingly hard to source sometimes.
 * SW3 is a 'discharge' switch and is optional, it should be 5mm high to provide clearance.
 * J3 is optional (used for calibrating charge voltage, not used normally).
 * D1 D3 D4 D5 are Schottky diodes.
 Suggested ones have 600V rating which is only used in case iolation breakdown occurs.
 In circuit they will be exposed to 4V max ever.
+Almost any diode can be sub'd OK.
 * C3 is 630V rated, 0.47uF capacitor.
-Can sub anything in ~0.1uF to 1uF range with same rating & case size
+Can sub anything in ~0.1uF to 1uF range with same voltage rating & case size
   (watch height!
 Must be below 5mm to fit shield).
-* R1: 20M-ohm, 2010 size.
+* R1 is 20M-ohm, 2010 size.
 1% to 5% is all OK, this part isn't very specific.
 At least 100mW rating, ideally
   at least 500V rating.
+Probably will need to change value if you change Q1 (or due to variation of Q1).
-* R2: 300K-ohm, 2510 size.
+* R2 is 300K-ohm, 2510 size.
 Any value in 120K to 470K is fine.
 Rated part is 3W which is way overkill, anything 1/4W
   or higher is fine.
 Dissipation only occurs when you press discharge button.
-* J1: Edge mount SMA.
+* J1 is Edge mount SMA.
 You can sub another connector here or anything else you want.

 ### Very Generic Parts